New York Saloons

-Many Manhattan saloons make a great play of their heritage, mixing the beer and cocktails with feelings of nostalgia, particularly for those on the tourist trail.
+Many Manhattan saloons make a great play of their heritage, pouring beer and mixing cocktails with ample lashings of nostalgia, particularly for those on the tourist trail.
 But underneath the gaze of sepia-coloured photos and illustrations of old, patrons are unlikely to be aware of the New York saloon’s tumultuous history, particularly in its formative years from 1845-1895.
-Indeed, if one were to take the primary sources at face value, then the saloon during this period was a den of vice, hell raising and, quelle horreur, foreigners.
+Indeed, if one were to take the primary sources at face value, then the saloon during this era was a den of vice, hell raising and, quelle horreur, foreigners.
 But dig a little deeper and a very different story of the New York saloon emerges, particularly in relation to subcultures and immigrants.

 From 1845-1895, saloons boomed in numbers, keeping pace with the increased demand from a burgeoning population.
 It was a space where men,* often with little means, obtained sorely needed escapism.
 It was also an anchor point in a world that could be tough and uncaring.
-On the negative side, the saloon gave alcoholics the opportunity to fuel their addictions, obliterating their health under a cascade of gut-rot spirit.
+On the negative side, the saloon gave alcoholics the opportunity to fuel their addictions, obliterating their health under a cascade of gut-rot spirits.
 The criminal element could also be found on fringes of saloon culture.

 *As we shall see, the world of the saloon was primarily a masculine one.